cisco/mindmeld/source/userguide/active_learning.rst

 | Ensemble Sampling         | Combines ranks from all the above heuristics and samples in order.                            |
 +---------------------------+-----------------------------------------------------------------------------------------------+

+.. _tuning_levels:

 Tuning Levels
 -------------
-Since MindMeld defines a hierarchy of domains and intents, the various heuristics can be computed by using the confidence scores or probabilities of either the domain or intent classifiers or both.
+Since MindMeld defines a hierarchy of domains and intents, the various heuristics can be computed by using the confidence scores or probabilities of either the domain or intent classifiers.
 This level is indicated by the ``tuning_level`` in the config.

 * For the domain level, the domain classifier is run and the probability scores of the classifier are passed to the strategies.
 * For the intent level, the intent classifier probability scores across all domains are combined into a single vector and passed on to the strategies.